-The profile below is part of a campaign paid for by Avrupa Minerals.
-This profile provides detailed information, helping investors make better investment decisions.
-Avrupa Minerals’ support of Gold Investing News ensures we can continue to bring you unbiased, independent news and information.
+This profile is part of a investor education campaign.
+The profile provides detailed information which was sourced and approved by Avrupa Minerals Ltd. in order to help investors make better investment decisions.
+The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Avrupa Minerals (TSXV:AVU) is a growth-oriented, junior exploration and development company based in Vancouver, British Columbia.
 Using their unique prospect generator model, Avrupa Minerals is focused on aggressive exploration for valuable mineral deposits in politically stable and prospective regions of Europe, including Portugal, Germany and Kosovo.
 (Hear Rick Rule’s views on Prospect Generation) Avrupa Minerals’ projects are all located in areas with existing mines and strong geological potential for discovery of further economic metal deposits.
 The aim of the prospect generator model is to create shareholder value through building an extensive portfolio of projects suitable for joint venture or sale to larger mining companies.